Tips Bulletin

 At some point, almost everyone has wondered how to wash blood out of white shoes.
 We’ve all had an unwanted and unsightly stain on our boots that seemed impossible to remove.

-A bloodstain is unattractive and must be removed as soon as possible from your tennis shoes; however, some solutions are better than others.
+A bloodstain is unattractive and must be removed as soon as possible from your tennis shoes; however, some cleaning solutions for shoes are better than others.
 You risk making the stain worse and increasing the time it takes to restore your white shoes if you choose the wrong strategy.

-With a few everyday materials and a little bit of patience, clean blood from canvas shoes easily.
+With a few everyday materials and a little bit of patience, get everything from blood to grass stains off of shoes easily.
 Learn how to get dried blood off white shoes in several ways.

 How to Get Blood Out of White Shoes with White Vinegar